 At the time the Interconnection Request is submitted, Interconnection Customer must request either Energy Resource Interconnection Service or Network Resource Interconnection Service, as described; provided, however, any Interconnection Customer requesting Network Resource Interconnection Service may also request that it be concurrently studied for Energy Resource Interconnection Service, up to the point when an Interconnection Facility Study Agreement is executed.
-Interconnection Customer may then elect to proceed with Network Resource Interconnection Service or to proceed under a lower level of interconnection service to the extent that only certain upgrades will be completed..2.
-Energy Resource Interconnection Service.
+Interconnection Customer may then elect to proceed with Network Resource Interconnection Service or to proceed under a lower level of interconnection service to the extent that only certain upgrades will be completed.

+4.2.2 Definitive Interconnection Study Process

+At the time the Interconnection Request is submitted, Interconnection Customer must request either Energy Resource Interconnection Service or Network Resource Interconnection Service, as described below; Interconnection Customer may designate only one type of Interconnection Service for each separate Interconnection Request in the Queue.
+The type of Interconnection Service must be finalized on submission of the executed Definitive Interconnection System Impact Study Agreement and may only be changed after the start of the Definitive Interconnection Study Process between Phase 2 and Phase 3 of the Definitive Interconnection Study Process and only if a Cluster must be restudied in Phase 3 (See Section 10.8) and otherwise may not be changed.

+4.2.3 Energy Resource Interconnection Service.

-.2..1 The Product.
+4.2.3.1 The Product.
 Energy Resource Interconnection Service allows Interconnection Customer to connect the Large Generating Facility to the Transmission System and be eligible to deliver the Large Generating Facility's output using the existing firm or non-firm capacity of the Transmission System on an "as available" basis.
 Energy Resource Interconnection Service does not in and of itself convey any right to deliver electricity to any specific customer or Point of Delivery.